platformland/electric-book/book/text/services.md

 Just as platforms are part of many services, so services are made from many platforms.

 A great example is the Christmas tree permitting service operated by the U.S. Forest Service that allows people to legally harvest a Christmas tree for their home from a national forest.
-The service is comprised of pay.gov top take payment, login.gov for authentication is hosted on cloud.gov, and uses a generic permits API built by 18F.[^5] [^6].
+The service is comprised of pay.gov (to take payments), login.gov (for authentication), is hosted on cloud.gov, and uses a generic permits API built by 18F.[^5] [^6].
 The user interface is built using the a variant of the U.S. Web Design system.[^7]

 This approach means that the team designing the service can focus on the areas that are unique to the domain they are working in, and prototype a working service much faster.
 But it also means that the team will not have control over the entire user journey.